 If you live in a climate with a short growing season, you can grow the plant indoors.

-I personally prefer to grow them in pots, and the information that I am posting today relates to growing them in pots, and since I live in Florida, I can pretty much grow it year-round.
+I personally prefer to grow them in pots, and the information that I am posting today relates to growing them in pots.
+Since I live in Florida, I can pretty much grow it year-round.

 Choose the Location for Planting, If Planting in the Ground